Data Privacy Framework Standards

 The Data Privacy Framework (DPF) program, which is administered by the International Trade Administration (ITA) within the U.S. Department of Commerce, enables eligible U.S.-based organizations to self-certify their compliance pursuant to the EU-U.S. DPF and, as applicable, the UK Extension to the EU-U.S. DPF, and/or the Swiss-U.S. DPF.
 To participate in the DPF program, a U.S.-based organization is required to self-certify to the ITA via the Department’s DPF program website (i.e., this website) and publicly commit to comply with the DPF Principles.
 While the decision by an eligible U.S.-based organization to self-certify its compliance pursuant to and participate in the relevant part(s) of the DPF program is voluntary, effective compliance upon self-certification is compulsory.
 Once such an organization self-certifies to the ITA and publicly declares its commitment to adhere to the DPF Principles that commitment is enforceable under U.S. law.
 “Personal Information” means information that can directly or indirectly lead to the identification of a living person, such as an individual’s name, address, e-mail, telephone number, license number, medical identification number, photograph, or other identifying characteristic.
 The identification can occur by reference to one or more factors specific to the individual’s physical, physiological, mental, economic, cultural or social identity.
 Personal Information does not include information that has been anonymized, encoded or otherwise stripped of its identifiers, or information that is publicly available, unless combined with other non-public personal information.

-This Statement governs Personal Information transferred from countries in the E.U. and Switzerland to the United States on behalf of Cority.
+This Statement governs Personal Information transferred from countries in the E.U., UK and Switzerland to the United States on behalf of Cority.
 It applies to Personal Information in electronic and off-line formats.

 Cority will not share personally identifiable information with third parties unless stated at the time of collection and except as follows: